Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.V8/readme.txt

 ﻿

    -----------------------------------------------------------------------
-    README file for JavaScript Engine Switcher for .Net: V8 0.9.5 Alpha 2
+        README file for JavaScript Engine Switcher for .Net: V8 0.9.5

    -----------------------------------------------------------------------